dcheema6/react-native-draggable-masonry-grid/README.md

           type: 'ITEM',
         }
       })),
-      // add 1 HEIGHT_EQUILIZER's for each column (2 columns in this example)
+      // add 1 HEIGHT_EQUILIZER's for each column
-      // This tells the component to add empty views to fill out space in that column up to the height of largest column { type: 'HEIGHT_EQUILIZER' },
+      // (2 columns in this example).
+This tells the
+      // component to add empty views to fillout space
+      // in that column up to the height of largest column { type: 'HEIGHT_EQUILIZER' },
       { type: 'HEIGHT_EQUILIZER' },
     ]